-Griffin Blvd Archives is a homeplacekeeping, rural movement building network supporting cultural preservation and sustainable development in South Central Virginia: Farmville and the counties of Buckingham, Cumberland, and Prince Edward — the northern edge of the U.S. South’s Black Belt region.
+Griffin Blvd Archives is a homeplacekeeping, rural movement building network supporting cultural sustainability in South Central Virginia: Farmville and the counties of Buckingham, Cumberland, and Prince Edward — the northern edge of the U.S. South’s Black Belt region.

 “I want to speak about the importance of homeplace in the midst of oppression and domination, of homeplace as a site of resistance and liberation struggle.”